 How to Use Marketing Research Data in Your Marketing

-Market research can also help you focus your marketing efforts on areas where you have a competitive advantage.
-By understanding what customers are really searching for, you could identify untapped markets with very little competition in terms of paid ads or SEO.
+Market research can also help you focus your marketing efforts on areas of untapped opportunity.
+That could be by creating a new campaign that targets a new customer persona.
+Or you could use research to understand what customers are searching for and target topics with little competition.
 Focusing your efforts here, rather than on saturated verticals, will send your ROI soaring.

-You don’t have to spend a dime to get the benefits of marketing research.
+You don’t have to spend a dime to benefit from market research.
 There are plenty of free market research tools out there.
-I’ve highlighted five of my favorites below.
+I’ve highlighted eight of my favorites below.

 1. Google Trends

-Google Trends shows you what people are searching for on Google.
-It was introduced in 2006 and tracks the popularity of topics over time by location.
-You can see exactly how popular searches are for Taylor Swift in the U.S. this year.
+It was introduced in 2006 and tracks the popularity of Google search topics over time and by location.
+For example, you can see exactly how many people searched for Taylor Swift in the U.S. this year.
 Or how searches for Brexit have declined in the U.K. since 2019.

 At the time of writing, Google processes 99,000 searches every second.
 That’s over 85 billion searches every day, making it the largest and most valuable search data source in existence.
-Google Trends gives you access to that data in a categorized and aggregated way.
+But you don’t have to analyze that data yourself, Google Trends does it all for you.

-Enter a trend and Google will show you how trendy that term is with a line graph and give you a score out of 100.
+The most common way to use Google Trends is to find out how the popularity of a term has changed over time.
+Simply enter a trend and Google will show you the popularity of that term with a line graph and give you a score out of 100.
 You can also compare different terms.

 2. Facebook Page Insights

-Facebook Page Insights is a fantastic and free market research option if you use Facebook to market your business.
-If you don’t use Facebook for marketing yet, you probably should.
+Page Insight by Meta is a fantastic free market research option if you use Facebook to market your business.
+And, if you don’t use Facebook for marketing yet, you probably should.
 With 2.9 billion monthly active users, it’s one of the best social media platforms for marketing.

-The tool provides insights into your audience, post performance, and the health of your pages.
-You can use the tool to see who likes your page and why, which posts get the most engagement, and learn how to increase the reach of your content.
+The tool provides insights into your audience, post performance, and page health.
+You can use the tool to see who likes your page, discover which posts get the most engagement, and learn how to increase the reach of your content.